Particular/docs.particular.net/nservicebus/messaging/databus/azure-blob-storage_config_ABSDataBus_[4.0,5.0).partial.md

 snippet: AzureDataBusConnectionAndContainer

+> [!NOTE]
-NOTE: The container name is optional and will be set to the default when omitted.
+> The container name is optional and will be set to the default when omitted.